Masters - all

 |Description:||The course is primarily intended for students of the MEF and IEPS programs and students of exchange programs (Erasmus+).
 It is not designed for students of the local Master program.

-The objective of the course is to revise and systematize students' econometrics knowledge.
+The objective of the course is to establish, revise, and systematize students' econometrics knowledge.
 First, we will recapitulate the essentials of statistics, and afterward, we will mainly focus on the practical applications of econometric techniques.
 For most of the semester, we will be discussing the linear regression model and its Ordinary Least Squares (OLS) estimation, a simple yet powerful method in every economist's toolbox.
 During the course, we will together go through the basics of econometrics: from the statistical background through the theory and intuition behind the OLS estimation; properties of OLS; hypotheses testing; the linear regression model assumptions, their potential violations, and proper remedies; to some advanced topics such as the issue of endogeneity or logistic regression.
-For a good understanding of the limitations of the regression analysis, the issue of causality will be repeatedly discussed.
+For a good understanding of the limitations of the regression analysis, we will repeatedly discuss the issue of causality.
 Each topic will be backed up with an applied example and practiced during seminars.